joe-protz/TicTacToe-client/README.md

 - I want to be able to finish unfinished games, I am working on the logic for this now.

--I would like to add more AI logic.
+- I would like to add more AI logic.